w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 validators.
 Polkadot has the Substrate development framework that allows full spectrum composability with a suite of modules that can be configured, composed, and extended to develop a chain's STF.

+## Rollups

+Rollups have been talked about for some time and it's potential to be one of the only trustless way of scaling Ethereum.
+Rollups reduce transaction fees significantly, and there are a few different versions that are being worked on.

+### Optimism

+### Arbitrum

+### ZK Rollups

+#### EIP 4844

+Until the ETH 2.0 merge is finalized, this stopgap implements "blob-transactions" in the same way they would be designed with sharding.

+Blob-transactions are transactions which carry a large amount of data that cannot be accessed by the EVM, but whose commitment can be accessed.

 ## Message Passing

 Shards in Ethereum 2.0 will have access to each other's state via their crosslinks and state proofs.